André Chapelon: French locomotives

 The SNCF 240P class is considered by some to be among Chapelon's best designs, and was the most thermally-efficient locomotive in the world at its time.
-According to some, it was equal in efficiency to early diesel locomotives of its time.

 Exported locomotives

 The only locomotives Chapelon designed for use outside France were some metre gauge 2-8-4 and 4-8-4 locomotives for GELSA (Groupement d'Exportation de Locomotives S.A.) for export to Brazil.
 They were highly advanced locomotives with many modern American appliances, as well as Chapelon's innovations.
-He was a great admirer of American industrial capacities and the resulting high quality of its engineering, even though his work tended to be ignored in the USA.
-One standard Gauge 4-4-2 was owned by the Pennsylvania Railroad Numbered 2512 which gained a Nickname De Glehn.
+He was a great admirer of American industrial capacities and the resulting high quality of its engineering, even though his work tended to be largely ignored by the USA (as it did with European thermodynamic refinements as a whole).

 Proposed designs

 Chapelon had several designs of standardised locomotive on the drawing board, starting with his time at P.O.Midi.
 Entirely new designs were drawn following his exposure to American ideas, with a visit to the American Locomotive Company (ALCO) works in Schenectady, New York, and after experience with the operating characteristics of 242A1 became known.
 They were planned to be 3-cylinder Sauvage compound locomotives, with a large, 6 m2 grate area, for duties that required high horsepower, and were to be complemented by 2-cylinder simple expansion 2-8-0 and 2-10-0 designs for less-demanding duties.

 The 152 (2-10-4) locomotive design had two frames partially constructed, before the decision was made to electrify the SNCF and phase out steam.
 As a result, the frames were scrapped before completion.